Bumrah bowled some magic balls: Jason Holder

-St. John's [Antigua and Barbuda], Aug 26 (ANI): After facing a 318 runs defeat at the hands of India, West Indies skipper Jason Holder on Monday praised the Indian pacer Jasprit Bumrah who bagged five wickets saying he bowled some magic balls in his spell.
+St. John's [Antigua and Barbuda]: After facing a 318 runs defeat at the hands of India, West Indies skipper Jason Holder on Monday praised the Indian pacer Jasprit Bumrah who bagged five wickets saying he bowled some magic balls in his spell.

 "Today Bumrah bowled some magic balls and he got few of our batsmen with some very good balls.
 We have to find ways.
 He is a quality bowler but definitely, there is a solution out there," Holder told reporters in a post-match conference.